Solo Hunting: 5 Things to Keep in Mind

 Bring the Right Clothes

 Having the right hunting clothes is essential on any outing, but it’s even more critical when you’re going out alone.
-If you’re hunting alone, you won’t be able to borrow gear from friends or have someone to help you in case you start showing symptoms of hypothermia or heat stroke.
+If you’re going alone, you won’t be able to borrow hunting gear from friends or have someone to help you in case you start showing symptoms of hypothermia or heat stroke.

 Bring more layers than you think you’ll need in case one gets wet.
 Additionally, you should invest in performance apparel that regulates your temperature.
 Check the weather carefully for rain, snow and extreme temperatures and plan your base layer accordingly.